 Rather than treating your workout as a separate part of your life while you travel, why not try and find fun ways to combine the two?
 You could, for example, plan out a route that involves seeing as many of the major sights in a city as possible, all while getting a run in while you’re at it.
 Plenty of other countries hold marathons or other running events, so you could look into participating in these – you’ll get a great idea of another culture while also keeping fit.

 Going for a run can also be a great way to travel from one place to another.
 Some cities, like Rome or Beijing, are notorious for their traffic, so ditch the taxi or even the public transport and run to your destination instead.
 If you don’t think a run is feasible, then you could even walk – it’s still great exercise.
-Just make sure you’re walking briskly and at a decent pace, because a leisurely stroll won’t do your abs any favours!
+Just make sure you’re walking briskly and at a decent pace, because a leisurely stroll won’t do your abs any flavors!
+Keeping a good exercise routine while traveling is a great way to manage sleep as well.

 These are just some of the ways I’ve found to make sure I’m always keeping fit even while I’m enjoying my travels.
 Let me know if any of these helped you, and tell me what works for you!